Foundation Diet and Health

 Ecological footprint - animal welfare

-The CO2 footprint of a food depends on various factors.
-The type of agricultural production (conventional vs. organic), average or seasonal or regional production, domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.
+The carbon footprint of a food product depends on various factors.
+The type of agricultural production (conventional vs. organic), average or seasonal or regional production, domestic production or import by truck, ship or plane, different types of packaging and whether the product is fresh or frozen all play a decisive role.

 If you only use small amounts of herbs occasionally, it is best to use dried herbs - these have a long shelf life and therefore lead to less waste.
 It is more environmentally friendly to buy large refill packs instead of buying a new spice jar or tin every time.
-10 Also look for organic products that have not been transported over very long distances.
+10 Also look for organic products that have not been transported too far.

 Worldwide distribution - cultivation